AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/accessibility.md

 <!-- TBD items:

 * The button/menu to toggle between list view and card view exposes relevant info to the screen readers.
 What about column view option?
 This info can go into 'basic handling' info aka article to 'understand and use the workspace'.
-* How to open and browse through the profile popup dialog in [!DNL Experience Manager] UI using a keyboard?
+* How to open and browse through the profile pop-up dialog in [!DNL Experience Manager] UI using a keyboard?
 The navigation does not match the order of visual display of options on the UI.
 This info can go into 'basic handling' info aka article to 'understand and use the workspace'.
 What about setting preferences and impersonating a user?
 * Using the [!DNL Experience Manager] tag browser and operating the buttons like delete tag?
 This info can go into 'basic handling' info aka article to 'understand and use the workspace'.
 * Read-only form fields can be focused with the keyboard.
 Can users tab to these fields to understand the contents and are they able to copy text from the fields?
 -->